 5.6.
+WORKER SAFETY

-WORKER SAFETY: Protect workers' health and safety from exposure to cyanide.
+Principle: Protect workers' health and safety from exposure to cyanide.

 Code of Practice 5.6.1: Identify potential cyanide exposure scenarios and take measures as necessary to eliminate, reduce and control them.
-(EPA/GGMC)

-- 1. Has the operation developed procedures describing how cyanide-related tasks such as unloading, mixing, plant operations, entry into confined spaces, and equipment decontamination prior to maintenance should be conducted to minimize worker exposure? - 2.
-Do the procedures require, where necessary, the use of personal protective equipment and address pre-work inspections? - 3.
-Does the operation implement procedures to review proposed process and operational changes and modifications for their potential impacts on worker health and safety, and incorporate the necessary worker protection measures? - 4.
-Does the operation solicit and actively consider worker input in developing and evaluating health and safety procedures? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.6.1?
+- 1. Ensure that the operation has developed and implemented procedures describing how cyanide-related tasks (such as unloading, mixing, plant operations, entry into confined spaces, and equipment decontamination prior to maintenance) should be conducted to minimize worker exposure. - 2.
+Verify that the procedures require, where necessary, the use of personal protective equipment and address pre-work inspections. - 3.
+Verify that the operation has implemented systems to review proposed process and operational changes and modifications for their potential impacts on worker health and safety, and incorporate the necessary worker protection measures. - 4.
+Confirm that the operation solicits and actively considers worker input in developing and evaluating health and safety procedures.

 Code of Practice 5.6.2: Operate and monitor cyanide facilities to protect worker health and safety and periodically evaluate the effectiveness of health and safety measures.
-(GGMC)